 Service Coordination Communities of Practice (SC CoPs)

-A community of practice includes three fundamental elements: a domain of knowledge which defines a set of issues; a community of people who care about this domain; and the shared practice that they are developing to be effective in their domain (Wenger, McDermott & Snyder, 2002).
+A community of practice includes three fundamental elements: a domain of knowledge that defines a set of issues; a community of people who care about this domain; and the shared practice that they are developing to be effective in their domain (Wenger, McDermott & Snyder, 2002).
 The following CoPs may be of interest to individuals who are interested in connecting with others around the knowledge and shared practices related to service coordination:

 - Illinois Service Coordination Forum is a place for service coordinators and individuals who have a role in providing training and technical assistance to service coordinators currently working in the Illinois Early Intervention System to partner and support each other in the very important work that they do.
 Visit the workspace to learn more.
 Also, register for a forum meeting to join upcoming meetings!

-- National Service Coordination Community of Practice (SC CoP) through the Division for Early Childhood (DEC) offers service coordinators the opportunities to network with others across the nation, share SC-related resources and tips, and learn about topics relevant to providing high quality service coordination.
+- National Service Coordination Community of Practice (SC CoP) through the Division for Early Childhood (DEC) offers service coordinators the opportunities to network with others across the nation, share SC-related resources and tips, and learn about topics relevant to providing high-quality service coordination.
 Visit the SC CoP page on the DEC website to learn about upcoming events and to join by adding your name to the membership roster: https://www.dec-sped.org/servicecoordinationcop

 back to top

-This article from Infants & Young Children was written by Dana Childress, Melissa Schnurr and EITP's Professional Development Specialist Sarah Nichols!
+This article from Infants & Young Children was written by Dana Childress, Melissa Schnurr, and EITP's Professional Development Specialist Sarah Nichols!
 The article discusses survey results from the National Service Training Workgroup.
 Respondents suggested that service coordinators experience the following needs: (1) balancing the workload by reducing the number of families served per service coordinator and decreasing the amount of paperwork; (2) improved compensation and funding; and (3) better and more frequent training opportunities.
 Findings from this survey were analyzed and used by representatives from participating states to determine state and national action plans for improving the professional development and identity of service coordinators, with the goal of prioritizing support for this important part of the early childhood intervention workforce.

 back to top

-The Keeping In Touch (KIT) monthly newsletter developed and distributed by the Comprehensive Personnel Development System (CSPD) for the Department of Defense (DoD) Army Educational and Developmental Intervention Services (EDIS).
+The Keeping In Touch (KIT) monthly newsletter was developed and distributed by the Comprehensive Personnel Development System (CSPD) for the Department of Defense (DoD) Army Educational and Developmental Intervention Services (EDIS).
 This KIT series titled “Understanding Service Coordination Essentials” includes information on what service coordination is, the desired outcomes of service coordination, models of service coordination, strategies for carrying out service coordination activities under Part C of IDEA, direct and indirect examples for how service coordinators implement Division for Early Childhood Recommended Practices (DEC RPs), an overview of national service coordination initiatives and strategies to overcome common challenges service coordinators face.

 back to top